ML4F/.github/profile/README.md

 # Machine Learning for Finance
-Tools for making safer, more effective financial decisions more efficiently
+Tools for making safer, more effective financial decisions, more efficiently